Carlos Kalmar: Biography

 Born to Jewish immigrant parents from Austria, Kalmar began violin studies at age six.
 At age fifteen, he enrolled at the Vienna Academy of Music where his conducting teacher was Karl Österreicher.
 In 1984, he won first prize in the Hans Swarowsky Conducting Competition in Vienna.
 Kalmar has been music director of the Hamburger Symphoniker (1987–91), the Stuttgart Philharmonic (1991-95), and the Anhaltisches Theater in Dessau.
 He was principal conductor of the Tonkünstlerorchester, Vienna, from 2000 to 2003.

 In the USA, Kalmar was principal conductor of the Grant Park Music Festival in Chicago from 2000 to 2024.
 He was music director of the Oregon Symphony from 2003 to 2021.

 In May 2021, the Cleveland Institute of Music (CIM) announced the appointment of Kalmar as its next director of orchestral studies, effective 1 July 2021.
 In May 2023, investigation began into alleged Title IX violations by Kalmar at CIM.
 These allegations were dismissed in August 2023, and the conductor has taken legal action against CIM for damage to his reputation.

 Kalmar currently lives with his second wife, Raffaela, a violinist and nurse, and their two sons, Luca and Claudio, in Shaker Heights, Ohio.

+He was 3 times a nominee to the Grammy Award for Best Orchestral Performance.